Last updated 4th July 2018

 IME Phase 2 is the period of curacy.
 Newly-ordained ministers (both deacons and priests) serve a ‘title’ as a curate for a period of up to four years.
 A curacy is a training post and there are several strands to this training.

-The dates for IME2 training over the next two years are available here.
+The dates for IME2 training over the next academic year for Priests are available here.

 THE BROAD SHAPE